 The thing is, no skintone is either cool or warm, but a blend of both.
 It’s just that in some people, the warm tones are more obvious, while in others, the cool ones prevail.
-If neither prevails, then you are neutral-toned.

 Now that you know what your skin’s undertone is, you can easily choose shades that best flatter it.
-Here’s a quick guide to help you.
+Here’s a quick guide to help you: